nashville-software-school/bangazon-inc/orientation/exercises/bangazon/BANGAZON_01.md

 }
 ```

 1. Create 2 more classes for departments of your choosing.
 1. Create some instances of each department in the `Main` method.
 1. Assign values to the properties of each instance.
-1. Call come of the methods on the instances to verify their operation.
+1. Call some of the methods on the instances to verify their operation.
 1. Add all derived departments to a List of type Department.

 ```cs